z-codez/notes-app/README.md

 # NOTES APP

+Note: This project is ongoing and not yet complete.

  A Fullstack mobile project to practice react native and spring.

 ## Technologies Used: